prometheus/docs/content/docs/querying/operators.md

     <vector expr> <bin-op> on(<label list>) group_left(<label list>) <vector expr>
     <vector expr> <bin-op> on(<label list>) group_right(<label list>) <vector expr>

-The label list provided with the group modifier contains additional labels to be included in the result metrics.
+The label list provided with the group modifier contains additional labels from the "many"-side to be included in the result metrics.
 A label can only appear in one of the lists.
 Every time series of the result vector must be uniquely identifiable by the labels from both lists combined.

 _Grouping modifiers can only be used for [comparison/filtering](#comparison-/-filter-binary-operators) and [arithmetic](#arithmetic-binary-operators) operations as `and` and `or` operations